DRIVER-EU/node-test-bed-adapter/README.md

 ## Pre-requisites
 Clearly, you need to install [node.js](https://nodejs.org).
 After that, in order to build and install the adapter on WINDOWS, run
-`npm install --global --production windows-build-tool` in a command prompt as an admin user.
+`npm install --global --production windows-build-tools` in a command prompt as an admin user.
 Most likely, you will also need to [install .NET 2 SDK](https://www.microsoft.com/en-us/download/details.aspx?id=19988), and `npm i -g node-gyp`.

 ## Usage